If you love antique shopping, England is a great place to visit. And these are some of the best towns and villages to visit for a good old rummage.

 Where: Honiton is between 156 and 182 miles from Central London (depending on your route) and just to the east of Dartmoor.
 It's located at the crossroads of several major routes, A30, A35, A373 and A375, close to the M5 toward London and other motor routes in all directions.
 It's about 150 miles from London on the A303 and the A30, or 25 miles from the Cathedral city of Exeter via the A30 and the M5.

 By Train: There's hourly direct service from London Waterloo throughout the day with round trips, purchased in advance as separate one-way tickets, about £26 in 2016.

 More Antique Villages Worth Visiting

-I'm working my way around the country, stopping in antique shops, markets and villages whenever I'm able.
-Meanwhile - though I haven't visited all of these, the buzz is that they're worth a look in :
+We're working our way around the country, stopping in antique shops, markets and villages whenever we're able.
+Meanwhile - though we haven't visited all of these, the buzz is that they're worth a look in :

 - Lostwithiel, named Cornwall's "Antique Town" in 2004